Hey Lab Distributed Software

 Isolation with Migration Visit this group for questions and discussion regarding IM, IMa, and IMa2

 Jared Knoblauch and Arun Sethuraman have developed a browser-based graphical user interface for the latest IM programs.
-IMGui for windows can be downloaded here, while IMGui for Linux and MacOS can be downloaded from here.
+The IMGui download site is here.

 Arun Sethuraman has developed a parallel version of the IMa2 program,